 If you have children of school age, you must decide in time, in the right place, which school they will attend and start enrolling in that school.
 Getting started on this as soon as possible is especially important if you are moving from one country to another, as legal procedures may differ, so you may need to know how long it will take.

 Request Time Off From Work

 Notify your employer on time that you are planning to move soon.
-A few days off when you move will probably be necessary, and you definitely don't want to wait to tell your boss about these things a couple of days right before the move.
+A few days off when you move will probably be necessary, and you want to tell your boss about these things immediately.

 Submit A Change Of Address Form To Your Post Office

-Just like most legal procedures, changing addresses when moving can be a very stressful part of the whole process.
+Like most legal procedures, changing addresses when moving should take another bold text on your moving to-do list.
 Reporting a change of address can be incredibly stressful if you move to a foreign country.

 Some of the most common questions about which you should be informed on time are What, When, Where, and What Costs.

 At least two months before the planned move, research the legal aspects of the change of address, deadlines, fees to be paid, etc.